What time do I need to wake?

 It seems that years spent multi-tasking for someone else has taught me to live my life around the NEEDS of the ______ (you can fill it in).
 Moving from one topic or project to the next by spinning quickly was the way to control my surroundings.
 Staying in control was the point, after all.
 Make yourself valuable and you’ll always work, I’ve learned.

-No one NEEDS me to do anything.
-The children are grown the hubs is really independent and I have no job.
+Now, no one NEEDS me to do anything.
+The children are grown, the hubs is really independent and I have no job.
 In this new world, I often just sit and think about my next move, because I’m the only one who needs me today.

 Before, the deadlines dictated the speed in which I made decisions.
 Now, before I know it, I’ve “thought about it” for several hours and imagined many different scenarios, not reaching any destination on that map.

 This morning, for instance.
 I headed to the laundry room to start a load and out of the corner of my eye I saw the beautiful handcrafted pantry shelf by the back door.
 Now, I’ve not been one to really care about the pantry… except that the shelves were functional and available.
 My sweet husband painstakingly built the pantry to my perfect specs.
 The shelves had to be narrow to fit in a hallway, and I needed it to be sealed so I could clean it properly.
 The shelves are a perfect compliment to the kitchen cabinets in the adjoining room.